May Day Musings

 | Computer punch card. |

-The second difference is that we ended up in Holly Park after my mom left his drunken ass and before he died.
-I can still remember her dragging us up Othello to neighborhood house to drop Catherine and I off at the Seattle Day
+The second difference is that we ended up in Holly Park after my mom left my dad's drunken philandering ass, about 1.5 -2 years before he died.
+I can still remember her dragging us up Othello toa building called The Neighborhood House to drop Catherine and I off at the Seattle Day Nursery--a building long gone--on her way to taking Jane to school and heading to work.
+No matter how sweet

 ![]() |